Mom · Momager · Writer · Founder · Traveler ·

 As a former Crown ward who grew up in foster care — what advocacy actually requires when the system is the room you're speaking in.

-When my mother died this year, only one song could carry me through.
+When my mother died, only one song could carry me through.
 Whitney sang us both home — through addiction, through love, through everything.

 Maybe you want to plan a trip with me.
 Hire the practice — for when something has shifted and no one around you will say it.
 Partner on heart health.
 Book me for your stage.
 Or just follow the woman behind the work.